 Zoravur's Blog

-Improvement
+Thoughts on Improvement

 I’ve noticed a counterintuitive fact about improvement most obviously from two activities: exercise and singing.
 And that fact is this: